nf-core/eager/docs/usage.md

 #### `--genome` (using iGenomes)

-Alternatively, the pipeline config files come bundled with paths to the illumina iGenomes reference index files.
+Alternatively, the pipeline config files come bundled with paths to the Illumina iGenomes reference index files.
 If running with docker or AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.

 There are 31 different species supported in the iGenomes references.
 To run the pipeline, you must specify which to use with the `--genome` flag.